-- Miles earned from credit card points transfers and co-brand card spend disqualifies the child account from using the family pooling feature.
-The co-brand card spend is unlikely to happen since it rarely happens that kids under 18 can be approved for a credit card.
-However, parents should avoid transfering credit card points to their children’s KrisFlyer accounts.
+- Miles earned from credit card points transfers and co-brand card spending disqualifies the child account from using the family pooling feature.
+The co-brand card spending is unlikely to happen since it’s rare that kids under 18 can be approved for a credit card.
+However, parents should avoid transferring credit card points to their children’s KrisFlyer accounts.

-- Every 5,000 miles transferred comes witha $5 fee.
+- Every 5,000 miles transferred comes with a $5 fee.
 You’ll incur a $50 fee if you transfer a maximum of 50,000 miles from 1 child account, and a $250 fee if you transfer 50,000 miles each from 5 child accounts.
-The fees add up especially if you transfer multiple times a year.
-A one-time transfer fee is preferrable instead of a $50 fee for every 5000-mile increment, or better yet, make all transfers FREE.
+The fees add up, especially if you transfer multiple times a year.
+A one-time transfer fee is preferable instead of a $50 fee for every 5000-mile increment, or better yet, make all transfers FREE.

 While the fact that Singapore KrisFlyer Adds Family Pooling is excellent news and means you can capitalize on flights taken by your children.
-You still have plenty of other options for boosting your Singapore Kris Flyer mileage balance.
+You still have other options for boosting your Singapore Kris Flyer mileage balance, particularly through transfer partners.

 Singapore KrisFlyer has one of the most developed relationships with major credit card points currencies around.
-The airline partners with American Express, Chase, Citi, Capital One, and Marriott Bonvoy.
+The airlines is transfer partners are American Express, Chase, Citi, Capital One, and Marriott Bonvoy.

 American Express Membership Rewards points transfer to Singapore KrisFlyer at a ratio of 1:1 with a minimum transfer of 1,000 points.
 Typically transfers take up to a couple of days to hit your Singapore account.
-This gives you tremendous flexibility and lets you use points earned from dining using your American Express Gold Card towards your next redemption aboard Singapore airlines.
+Now, you can use the points earned from your American Express Gold Card or American Express Platinum Card towards your next redemption aboard Singapore airlines.

 Chase Ultimate Rewards points also transfer to Singapore KrisFlyer at a ratio of 1:1, with a minimum transfer of 1,000 points.
 Similar to Amex, transfers can take up to 2 days to complete.
-Again, this provides excellent flexibility, allowing you to use points earned for everyday spending on your Chase branded cards like the Chase Sapphire Preferred for your next Singapore redemption.
+Again, this provides excellent flexibility, allowing you to use points earned for everyday spending on your Chase branded cards like the Chase Sapphire Preferred or Chase Sapphire Reserve for your next Singapore redemption.

 If you also hold the Chase Freedom Flex, you also have a roundabout way of transferring cashback earned from everyday spending to Singapore KrisFlyer Miles.
 While this is a little complex and requires an additional step of converting the cashback to Ultimate Rewards points first.
 It can be very lucrative, especially when earning 5% cashback on the rotating quarterly bonus categories.

 Marriott Bonvoy is also a transfer partner with Singapore KrisFlyer.
 Points transfers happen at a ratio of 3:1 with a minimum transfer of 3,000 miles.
-With Marriott being a hotel program, you can transfer points earned from hotel stays, as well as those earned for everyday spending using your Marriott Bonvoy Bold Credit Card or your Marriot Bonvoy Boundless Visa Signature Credit Card.
+With Marriott being a hotel program, you can transfer points earned from hotel stays, as well as those earned for everyday spending using your Marriott Bonvoy Brilliant American Express Card or your Marriott Bonvoy Premier Plus Business Card.